James Harper Prowse: Federal politics

 Prowse first ran for a seat to the House of Commons of Canada in the 1962 federal election in the electoral district of Edmonton West as a candidate for the Liberal Party of Canada.
-He finished a close second to incumbent Marcel Lambert and ahead of former Member of Parliament Orvis Kennedy.
+He finished a close second to incumbent Marcel Lambert and ahead of former Social Credit Member of Parliament Orvis Kennedy.

 The minority parliament was dissolved less than a year later and so came the 1963 federal election.
 Prowse ran again in Edmonton West but still finished behind Lambert.

 Prowse was appointed to the Senate of Canada on the advice of Prime Minister Lester Pearson in 1967.
 He represented Alberta there until his death on September 27, 1976.